pds-cse/usis-auto-marks-entry/README.md

 ## Usage

 ### Step 1: Generate Student IDs with Grades
-Use the following formula in your spreadsheet to generate a list of student IDs and their corresponding grades:
+Use the following formula in your gradesheet to generate a list of student IDs and their corresponding grades.
+Modify the `J``:J` column name to indicate the `Total (100.00)` column.

 ```excel
 ="var student_ids_with_grades = [" & TEXTJOIN(", ", TRUE, FILTER(FLATTEN({B11:B, J11:J}), LEN(FLATTEN({B11:B, J11:J})) > 0)) & "];"
 ```

-Copy the output of this formula and paste it into the script as shown in the next step.
+Copy the cell of this formula and paste it into the script as shown in the next step.

 ### Step 2: Execute the Script
 Copy and paste the script into the browser console while on the USIS marks entry page.